RobotToy/AmeyaTeli/index.md

-## Ameya Teli
+## Introduction

-I am a junior on the Varsity Track & Field and Cross Country Team at [Great Oak High School](https://www.gohsathletics.com/).
-Please refer to this website for all stats.
+Hello, my name is Ameya.
+I am currently a Junior at [Great Oak High School](https://www.gohsathletics.com/).
+This year, I will be competing in...
+- Cross Country
+- Track and Field (1600m & 3200m)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.